qmk/qmk_firmware/docs/quantum_painter.md

                         Specify input graphic file.
 ```

-The argumens `--no-ascii` and `--unicode-glyphs` need to match the ones passed to `qmk painter-make-font-image` when creating the image.
+The arguments `--no-ascii` and `--unicode-glyphs` need to match the ones passed to `qmk painter-make-font-image` when creating the image.

 **Examples**: